If you talk to ten different people, you’ll probably get ten answers. Allow us to present a story…

 A gift from France, being placed in the New York Harbor.
 The pedestal it sits on was paid for in part by the school children of America.
 They collected pennies, dimes, and even chickens to present the most well known legacy of Liberty in the world.
 She was dedicated in 1886 by President Grover Cleveland and millions of Americans have been inspired by her as a symbol of the standard of Liberty ever since.
-World renowned author Dr. Viktor E. Frankl suggested a statue be built to bookend the Statue of Liberty on the East Coast.
-Together these monuments will elevate all who see them as beacons of hope for a better tomorrow and complete the formula.
+World renowned author Dr. Viktor E. Frankl suggested we have a similar focus in building a movement to remind the nation about the importance of Responsibility.
+With a renewed focus on Responsibility and how to make decisions accordingly we have an increased hope for a better tomorrow.

 Our Foundation exists to shine a light on the responsible acts that happen every day…and by doing so…inspire more to take place.
 What will be your legacy of responsibility?

 “Nothing is more powerful than an idea whose time has come.”

 The original idea of a “Responsibility Movement” was the vision of Dr. Viktor E. Frankl, a holocaust survivor who went on to publish the best-seller “Man’s Search for Meaning,” which today is considered to be among the top 10 most influential books in the U.S. In this work published in 1946.